Non-invasive CT scan can detect heart disease in minutes

-Cardiac calcium score scans are non-invasive tests used to check for the buildup of cholesterol and hardened, or calcified, plaque on the walls of the arteries in the heart.
-These tests can detect coronary artery disease before any symptoms occur to determine the severity of any pre-existing coronary artery disease.
+A CT cardiac calcium score test is a non-invasive method that imaging specialists at our heart and vascular hospital in Dallas use to check for the buildup of cholesterol and hardened, or calcified, plaque on the walls of the arteries in the heart.
+A cardiac calcium score test can detect coronary artery disease before any symptoms occur to determine the severity of any pre-existing coronary artery disease.

 - Identify if you have coronary artery disease (CAD)